xaverkapeller/EasyAdapter/README.md

 private Context context;
 ```

-But the main use of the `@Inject` annotation is to inject custom objects into your view models.
+But the main use of the `@Inject` annotation is to inject custom objects or listeners into your view models.
 For example you can define a listener interface like this:

 ```java
 public interface ExampleListener {